 Use a scheduling tool that offers an employee availability feature so that you can easily fill the shift without having to blind-call everyone from your employee list.

 Respecting your employees' wishes and preferences when making a schedule is OK, but only if that doesn’t get in the way of objectivity.

-If it’s always the same people who get to get the graveyard shift, for example, while others almost never work weekends, the odds are that some of them will be disgruntled.
-Even if it’s not your intention to be unfair, trying to balance customers’ and employees’ preferences with job requirements can be complex.
+If it’s always the same people who get to get the graveyard shift, for example, while others rarely work weekends, the odds are that some of them will be disgruntled.
+Even if it’s not your intention to be unfair, balancing customers’ and employees’ preferences with job requirements can be complex.

-And if you don’t succeed, this scheduling conflict can snowball into a toxic workplace atmosphere, reduced productivity, and employee disengagement.
-Employees who are under the impression that they’re not treated fairly will lose motivation, and subsequently, their performance will suffer, translating to poor customer experience and lower profits for your company.
+And if you fail, this scheduling conflict can snowball into a toxic workplace atmosphere, reduced productivity, and employee disengagement.
+Employees under the impression that they’re not treated fairly will lose motivation, and subsequently, their performance will suffer, translating to poor customer experience and lower profits for your company.

-Investing in an employee scheduling tool is the best solution for this scheduling conflict too.
+Investing in an employee scheduling tool is the best solution for this scheduling conflict.
 It will allow for more balanced scheduling.
 You’ll be able to consider your employees’ preferences, but not at the expense of not having experienced people on a certain shift.

 It will also help you with rota management and eliminate the stress and hard work from the process.